Scalable Algorithms for the Sparse Ridge Regression: Introduction

-where $\bm y\in \Re^{n}$ denotes the response vector, $\bm X=[\bm x_1,\cdots,\bm x_{p}]\in \Re^{n\times p}$ represents the model matrix, $\bm\beta \in \Re^{p}$ is the vector of regression coefficients (i.e., estimand), and $\lambda> 0$ is a positive tuning parameter for the ridge penalty (i.e., \bl{squared} $L_{2}$ penalty).
-Here, $\|\bm\beta\|_0$ is the $L_{0}$ norm, which counts the number of nonzero entries of vector $\bm\beta$.
+{We refer such an optimization problem as the \textit{sparse ridge regression}, which is also studied by \cite{bertsimas2017sparse,hazimeh2018fast,mazumder2017subset,pilanci2015sparse}.
+In \eqref{eq_model}, }$\bm y\in \Re^{n}$ denotes the response vector, $\bm X=[\bm x_1,\cdots,\bm x_{p}]\in \Re^{n\times p}$ represents the model matrix, $\bm\beta \in \Re^{p}$ is the vector of regression coefficients (i.e., estimand), and $\lambda> 0$ is a positive tuning parameter for the ridge penalty (i.e., {squared} $L_{2}$ penalty).
+Besides, $\|\bm\beta\|_0$ is the $L_{0}$ norm, which counts the number of nonzero entries of vector $\bm\beta$.
 The value of $k$ represents the number of features to be chosen.
 In \eqref{eq_model}, {we aim to} find {the} best $k$-sparse estimator, which minimizes the least squares error with a squared $L_2$ penalty.
 Without loss of generality, let us assume that $k\leq min(n,p)$.

+{ Note that formulation \eqref{eq_model} is quite general and can be shown to equivalent to the following convex quadratic program with $L_0$ constraint: